When it went down, it was so hard to breathe

 I couldn’t find myself until it was all lost

 Bali, that’s our first stop and my second visit to the island of the gods during the first month of our year-long travels.
 Our itinerary happened by accident, like how the initial intention to travel for a few months evolved into a year.
+Then we thought about using Taiwan or South Korea as a base while teaching English and travelling around Asia during the weekends.
+But that didn’t happen either.
 Our plans must have changed at least ten times before we finally figured out what was happening.

 You see, planning a year-long trip is nothing we’ve ever done; it took me a while to figure out how to make sense of it in my head (and create the best spreadsheet in the world to keep us organized!).
 Some of my awesome friends are true free spirits in that they can book their stays on the same day.
 They wander around town until they find a place and room that looks good enough to stay.
 Unfortunately, I’m not like that.
 I need some semblance of a structure; I find that having plans help to avoid nasty surprises.